 This blog, Reclaiming Vitality, is a combination of Chelsea’s passion with food with her passion for keeping her family and herself in optimal health.
 She is a food and nutrition obsessed wife and stay-at-home-mother of two living in Washington state.
-Currently, she is studying nutritional therapy through the Nutritional Therapy Association based in Olympia, WA.
+Currently, she is studying nutritional therapy through the Nutritional Therapy Association.

 Chelsea lives with her husband and two children in Snoqualmie, WA.
 She has a Masters in Education and is a former community college teacher, which is why she just can’t keep the knowledge she has gained (and is gaining) to herself!
 Before becoming a community college instructor, she was an esthetician which is one of the reasons that there are a lot of homemade skincare recipes on the site.
 She also spent quite a bit of time in the restaurant industry which is where her passion for food and cooking first took hold.
 Her interest in nutrition, health, and wellness intensified after encountering some big personal health issues.
 First, in her late 20’s she was misdiagnosed with Graves disease and underwent radioactive iodine therapy to kill off most of her thyroid and making her hypothyroid for the rest of her life.
 Second, she was diagnosed with Melanoma about 9 years ago.
 As a result of these health challenges, she developed a passionate for alternative forms of healing, including herbs and nutritional therapy.

 After the birth of her first child 6 years ago, she spent so much time researching different ways of eating to figure out what to feed her daughter and how to feed herself to feel her best.
 As you know, there is so much conflicting information out there.
 Don’t eat meat, eat a lot of meat, don’t eat dairy, yes, eat dairy, wheat is the devil, coffee is good for you, coffee is horrible for you.
 You get the idea.
 After trying numerous alternative ways of eating (including gluten-free, grain-free, Paleo, GAPS, autoimmune Paleo–you name it–she finally found the traditional foods movement in the form of a book called Nourishing Traditions.